 Scooter & Bike Sharing is good for a day trip around the city to explore hidden gems or travel short distances.
 It’s also best for able-bodied travelers with quick reflexes.

 Car sharing is the similar alternative to renting a car to renting a car.
 It’s also one of the fastest-growing parts of the travel industry.
 You’ve still got wheels and the freedom to drive anywhere you want, but it’s generally cheaper and more laid-back.

-With Avail, there are no under-25 fees, no second driver fees, and full-coverage insurance from Allstate is included.
+With Avail, there are no young driver fees, no second driver fees and every trip is protected by insurance from Allstate.
 Avail car sharing gives you the best of both worlds.
 With Avail, you get:

 So, which is the best alternative to renting a car?
 It depends...

 Staying in the city?
 Your best bets are:

 Car sharing with Avail provides a flexible & affordable way to explore new places and cut the red tape of traditional car rental.